NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/plot/major-plot-arcs.md

 Ask for answer\nfrom the Flumphs ^gqMVzRiF

-The Gate of Seven\nArches is activated ^Qc58lNr4
+The Gate of Five Arches is activated ^Qc58lNr4

+Yes ^1vAUxxI8

 %%
 # Drawing